 \section{Conclusion}

-Measurements of a Higgs boson decaying into a pair of $b$-quarks, produced in association with a vector boson at high transverse momentum subsequently decaying into a pair of leptons (electrons, muons and/or neutrinos) are performed.
+Measurements of a Higgs boson decaying into a $b$-quark pair, produced in association with a vector boson at high transverse momentum subsequently decaying into a pair of leptons (electrons, muons and/or neutrinos) are performed.
 The results are based on the Run~2 dataset of $pp$ collision data collected at \sqsthirt\ by the ATLAS detector at the LHC, corresponding to an integrated luminosity of 139~fb$^{-1}$.
 These are the most precise measurements currently available in the high transverse momentum regime for this process.
 The Higgs boson is reconstructed from a single \largeR\ jet to enhance the sensitivity in the high-\pt\ regime.

-The significance of the $VH$ process was observed (expected) to be 2.1 (2.7) standard deviations.
-For the diboson process ($VZ$), measured simultaneously, the observed (expected) significance is 5.4 (5.7) standard deviations.
-The cross-sections for the associated production of a Higgs boson decaying into $b$-quark pairs with an electroweak gauge boson $W$ or $Z$ decaying into leptons are measured in the simplified template cross-section framework in two \ptv\ regions: $250\,\GeV<\ptv<400\,\GeV$ and $\ptv \geq 400\,\GeV$.
+The significance of the measurement of the SM $VH$ process is 2.1 standard deviations.
+The expected significance corresponding to the production of the SM $VH$ process is 2.7 standard deviations.
+For the diboson process ($VZ$), which is measured simultaneously, the observed significance is 5.4 standard deviations, in good agreement with the expected diboson significance of 5.7 standard deviations.
+The cross-sections for the associated production of a Higgs boson decaying into a $b$-quark pair with an electroweak gauge boson $W$ or $Z$ decaying into leptons are measured in the simplified template cross-section framework in two \ptv\ regions: $250\,\GeV<\ptv<400\,\GeV$ and $\ptv \geq 400\,\GeV$.
 All results are in agreement with SM predictions and are interpreted in terms of constraints on anomalous couplings in the framework of a Standard Model effective field theory.